andrewratliff/andrewratliff.github.io/_posts/2019-12-10-factfulness.md

 ### The Straight Line Instinct

-The Straight Line Instinct allows us to look at world population growth and think that the line will continue on the same trajectory, even though United Nations population experts predict that population growth will flatten out between [10 and 12 billion by 2100](https://population.un.org/wpp/Graphs/Probabilistic/POP/TOT/900){:target="_blank"}.
+The Straight Line Instinct allows us to look at world population growth and think that the line will continue on the same trajectory, even though United Nations population experts predict that population growth will flatten between [10 and 12 billion by 2100](https://population.un.org/wpp/Graphs/Probabilistic/POP/TOT/900){:target="_blank"}.

 However, UN global population predictions are dependent on life expectancy at birth and total fertility.
 If we want to [curb population growth](https://www.gapminder.org/answers/will-saving-poor-children-lead-to-overpopulation/){:target="_blank"}, we must improve the quality of life for poor families and increase the chances of their babies' survival.